BPijuanSala/MouseOrganogenesis_snATACseq_2020/README.md

 2) Map the all fastq files

     We sequenced this dataset in two rounds.
 First, we merged the fastq for the first round:

     Script: 02_merge_Fastq_files.sh

-    Then, we mapped those reads:
+    Then, we mapped those reads.

     Scripts:

       03_bowtie2_map_all_together.sh

       03_bowtie2_map_large_together.sh

       03_bowtie2_map_small_together.sh

-    Mapping scripts depend on:
+    Mapping scripts depend on: ./bin/map_ATACseq_v002.sh
-      ./bin/map_ATACseq_v002.sh

     For the second round, we mapped it separately:
       Script: 03a_bowtie2_map_separate.sh